pingan8787/awesome-ai-tools/README.md

 53. [Monica](https://monica.im/) 👉 Monica is a chrome extension powered by ChatGPT APl, designed to be your personal Al assistant for effortless chatting and copywriting.

-Simply hit Cmd+M or Ctrl+M and start chatting with her.
-Or let Monica help you compose and insert text intoany web page.
-Choose from over 80 templates to quickly generate marketing copy.
-Select a text in web pageand let Monica explain, translate, rephrase for you.

 54. [Monitaur](https://monitaur.ai/) 👉 Audit, track, and record real-time outcomes of your AI and algorithms for optimal performance and compliance.
 Our platform is designed to integrate with every team that touches your AI.

 55. [Moveworks](https://www.moveworks.com/) 👉 Moveworks is the first employee experience platform that uses AI to solve issues and prevent problems at work.